[Major revision–posted 4/16/24 (replaces 11/15/23 edition)]

 Operating Policy and Procedure

-OP 32.26: Faculty Departure Notification Procedure
+OP 32.26: Full-Time Faculty Departure Notification Procedure

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach to faculty departure notification procedure.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach to the faculty departure notification procedure.

 POLICY/PROCEDURE